Help us be able to walk around Trinity village safely

 As well as connecting the separate areas of the parish and allow villagers to get about safely on foot, it would also help to create a ‘centre’ for the village.
 Please sign this petition if you support this idea.

 Today: Sarah is counting on you

-Sarah Davis needs your help with “Parish of Trinity: Help us be able to walk around Trinity village safely”.
+Sarah Smith needs your help with “Parish of Trinity: Help us be able to walk around Trinity village safely”.
 Join Sarah and 68 supporters today.